mcallegari/qlcplus/README.md

 ## Introduction

 **QLC+** is powerful and user-friendly software to control lighting.
-It supports industry-standard protocols like DMX, MIDI, OSC, ArtNet and more.
-QLC+ runs on Linux, Windows (7+), macOS (10.12+), and Raspberry Pi.Whether you're an experienced lighting professional or just getting started, QLC+ empowers you to take control of your lighting fixtures with ease.
+QLC+ supports a [huge amount of hardware,](https://qlcplus.org/discover/compatibility) runs on Linux, Windows (10+), macOS (10.12+), and Raspberry Pi.
+Whether you're an experienced lighting professional or just getting started, QLC+ empowers you to take control of your lighting fixtures with ease.
 The primary goal of this project is to bring QLC+ to the level of available commercial software.
-QLC+ runs on Linux, Windows (10+), macOS (10.12+) and the Raspberry Pi (4+).

 <p align="center">
 <a href="https://www.qlcplus.org/download" alt="offline-pdf">